-Whole Farm Apprenticeship : we have 4 of these positions; all start on the 1st Monday of February; 2 of them end Thanksgiving week and 2 of them end January 31st.
-Filled for 2013
+Whole Farm Apprenticeship: we have 4 of these positions; all start on the 1st Monday of February; 2 of them end Thanksgiving week and 2 of them end January 31st.

-Advanced Apprenticeship, Field Vegetable Production: this position starts the 1st Monday in February and ends December 31st.
-Filled for 2013
+Advanced Apprenticeship, Field Vegetable Production: this position starts the 1st Monday in February and ends December 31st This position is fulled for next year.

 All Hawthorne Valley Farm apprentices experience farming through hands-on learning on our diversified Biodynamic farm.
 Whole Farm Apprentices rotate through all areas of the farm, working with the field vegetables, Corner Garden, milking herd, and livestock operation.
 The farm focuses on both production and education.
 Because of the nature of the work, an apprentice should have some familiarity with the physical demands of farming, have spent some time working or volunteering on a farm (a least part of a season), be able to lift 50 pounds, work for several hours outdoors in a variety of weather conditions, and enjoy repetitive, even tedious, tasks.

 Apprentices work with the farm team to learn the daily rhythms in each part of the farm.
 The Whole Farm Apprenticeship focuses on the overall picture of the farm including: